WeAreNewt/NonFungibleTime/packages/frontend/README.md

 ## Subgraph Changes

-To update the subgraph schema run:
+To update the subgraph schema, in the `packages/frontend` directory run:

 ```
 npm run subgraph:codegen